-Total reducing sugars content in kombucha products on winery effluent
+Total reducing sugar content in kombucha products on winery effluent

-The total reducing sugars content of kombucha products on winery effluent and the fermentation mediums were given in Table 1.
-It is very well known that the bacterial strains of Acetobacter genera, yeasts Saccharomycodes ludwigii, Saccharomyces cerevisiae and Zygosaccharomyces use sugars as the main nutrient [37,38].
-Uninoculated Fermentation medium, only for fermentations with 7% of initial total reducing sugars content, showed a slightly higher value than expected (7.57%), potentially because the homogenization was not good enough after the dilution of the sterilized effluent with the boiling tap water.
-Second homogenization was performed after the inoculation, when the value dropped by around 10%, in regards to the 7% of the initial content, which was in accordance with the expectations.
-During the entire course of the fermentation, sugars content decreased continually, but in different dynamics, depending on the initial content.
+The total reducing sugar content of kombucha products on winery effluent and the fermentation mediums are given in Table 1.
+It is very well known that the bacterial strains of Acetobacter genera, yeasts Saccharomycodes ludwigii, Saccharomyces cerevisiae, and Zygosaccharomyces use sugars as the main nutrients [37,38].
+Fermentation medium, only for fermentations with 7% of initial total reducing sugar content, showed a slightly higher value than expected (7.57%), potentially because the homogenization was not good enough after the dilution of the sterilized effluent with the boiling tap water.
+Second homogenization was performed after the inoculation, when the value dropped by around 10%, in regards to the 7% of the initial content, which agreed with the expectation.
+During the entire course of the fermentation, sugar content decreased continually, but in different dynamics, depending on the initial content.

-The most pronounced decrease was established after three days of fermentation, at 30 °C, when the initial sugars content was the lowest; from 2.9% on day 0 to just 0.4%.
-For the samples with 5% of initial total reducing sugars content, the decrease was over 40% during the first three days of the process.
-On the contrary, when the initial total reducing sugars content was the highest, the decrease was merely from 6.3 to 6.1%.
+The most pronounced decrease was established after three days of fermentation, at 30 $^{\circ}$ C, when the initial sugar content was the lowest; from 2.9% on day 0 to just 0.4%.
+For the samples with 5% of initial total reducing sugar content, the decrease was over 40% during the first three days of the process.
+On the contrary, when the initial total reducing sugar content was the highest, the decrease was merely from 6.3 to

+6.1%.
 This fact indicated the possibility of substrate inhibition.
-Therefore, it is more reasonable to use fermentation mediums with slightly lower reducing sugars content, because it stimulates the bioprocess dynamics, lowers the initial costs and provides the beverage with lower sugars content, despite the fact that some authors successfully produced kombucha beverage with 10% of the initial sugar [27].
-The differences in sugars metabolism can be also explained by the fact that winery effluent contains glucose and fructose as carbon source.
-Therefore, there is no need for the invertase activity by the kombucha culture in order to break sucrose to glucose and fructose, which are further metabolized by kombucha.
+Therefore, it is more reasonable to use fermentation mediums with a slightly lower reducing sugar content, because it stimulates the bioprocess dynamics, lowers the initial costs, and provides the beverage with lower sugar content, although some authors successfully produced kombucha beverage with 10% of the initial sugar [27].
+The differences in sugar metabolism can be also explained by the fact that winery effluent contains glucose and fructose as carbon sources.
+Therefore, there is no need for the invertase activity by the kombucha culture to break sucrose into glucose and fructose, which are further metabolized by kombucha.